abdullahjalil/VeilForge/README.md

 ![Game Screenshot](./screenshots/title.png)

-**Veilforge: AI Adventure** is an immersive medieval fantasy text adventure game where your choices shape the story.
+**Veilforge: Dynamic Adventure** is an immersive medieval fantasy text adventure game where your choices shape the story.
 Explore ancient ruins, battle dark forces, and uncover secrets as a Veilforged - one touched by the mystical energies of the Veil.

 ## ✨ Features

-- **Dynamic AI Storytelling**: Every playthrough generates unique adventures
+- **Dynamic Dynamic Storytelling**: Every playthrough generates unique adventures
 - **Rich Character Creation**: Choose from 5 races and 5 classes
 - **4 Starting Realms**: Each with distinct themes and challenges
 - **Medieval Atmosphere**: Authentic old English dialogue and styling